Code-Institute-Submissions/Interactive_Frontend/README.md

 To access Menu option, please click or tap on burger bar icon located on left top corner of the screen.
 Which will bring sliding Menu out from left.

 ### How Charts on Dashboard will work?
-Charts on Dashboard are interactive, where charts on the begging of page is belongs to sale on Amazon for last 6 months.
+Charts on Dashboard are interactive, where charts on the beginning of page is belongs to sale on Amazon for last 6 months.
 There are 3 ways to interact with charts.
 1. by selecting a month from combo box which, will display related data on Chart.
 2. Using brush-on function in 2nd Line-Chart will display related data on rest of 3 charts.
 3. Using brush-on function in Bar-Chart which, will display data on related interactive charts